Prague tourist information:

 In spring and autumn, Prague enjoys lengthy spells of glorious warm and sunny weather, interspersed with dull days and heavy showers.

 The average temperature in June/July is 30C (86F).
 In December/January it is -5C (23F).

 |What time of year to visit: Prague is a lovely city to visit all year round.
 The contrasts in weather only add to its romantic appeal.
 Tourist services like restaurants, hotels, shops, opera, theatre and tourist attractions are well-equipped to welcome visitors at any time.
 Places are heated in the winter and some, but not all, are air-conditioned in the summer.|

-What clothes to wear: The Prague weather is highly changeable, as in most of Northern and Central Europe.
-On good days in the spring, summer and autumn, visitors will find cool shirts, shorts, skirts and dresses most welcome.
-Sunscreen, sunglasses and summer hats can also be important.
+What clothes to wear: The weather in Prague is highly changeable, as elsewhere in Central Europe.
+On good days in spring, summer and autumn, visitors will find cool shirts, shorts, skirts and dresses most welcome.
+Sunscreen, sunglasses and hats may also be important.
 However, even in the summer bring a fleece and a waterproof jacket or umbrella in case of a cold snap or heavy shower.
-In the winter, you need a warm coat, hat and gloves, and ideally waterproof shoes/boots in case of rain or snow.
+In the winter, bring a warm coat, hat and gloves.
+Waterproof shoes are also a good idea in case of rain or snow.

-While it is sometimes nice to dress smartly, and many people do, Prague is a fairly casual city, so restaurants, the opera houses, concert halls, theatres and other tourist venues do not have strict dress codes and will accept most forms of attire.
+While it is sometimes nice to dress smartly, and many people do, Prague is a casual city.
+Restaurants, the opera houses, concert halls, theatres and other tourist venues do not have strict dress codes and accept most forms of attire.

 | COMMUNICATIONS - INTERNET ACCESS, TELEPHONE & POST OFFICE|

 Fast Internet access is widely available in Prague.
 Internet enabled devices can connect to Vodafone, T-Mobile, France Telecom, Deutsche Telekom, O2 and other networks.